 Based on the memoir of the same name, Stronger recounts the story of Jeff Bauman (Gyllenhaal), a raucous and frequently irresponsible Bostonian, who loses both his legs after the 2013 bombings of the famed Boston Marathon.
 On the path to recovery it becomes obvious that Jeff will have to undergo more then just physical rehabilitation, but a mental one as well.
 Confronted with the great challenges ahead of him and the need to leave his old life behind, Jeff’s struggles highlight the endurance of the human spirit to move forward.

 Jake Gyllenhaal delivers a genuinely emotional performance, both touching and inspiring.
-As the signs of PTSD (post traumatic stress disorder) begin to surface for our main character, Gyllenhaal convincingly brings forward the swirl of emotions of a truly battered man.
+As the signs of PTSD (post-traumatic stress disorder) begin to surface for our main character, Gyllenhaal convincingly brings forward the swirl of emotions of a truly battered man.
 Though it is still early in the race for the Academy Awards and many other contenders will emerge, his is a definite possible nomination.
 An actual nomination will depend on the competition but it should be noted there are certainly elements of “Oscar bait” in Gyllenhaal’s performance and a nomination would not be a surprise.
-Like other award winners who have portrayed disabled people, he is not a phoney pitiful character but a flawed yet determined protagonist.
+Like other award winners who have portrayed disabled people, he is not a phony pitiful character but a flawed yet determined protagonist.

 The supporting cast is strong in their own right, enhancing Jeff’s story and his ability to overcome.
 Canadian actress Tatiana Maslany too is fragile as Jeff’s girlfriend, being both vulnerable and strong, while Miranda Richardson delightfully surprises in her role as Jeff’s drunken mother.
-It is most interesting to see Richardson, a British actress, play a foul mouthed, “red neck” persona frequently intrusive in her sons life; she pulls it off well enough and for audiences without the knowledge of her British roots it will come as a surprise to learn about them.
+It is most interesting to see Richardson, a British actress, play a foul-mouthed, “red neck” persona frequently intrusive in her son’s life; she pulls it off well enough and for audiences, without the knowledge of her British roots it will come as a surprise to learn about them.

 As a whole Stronger is not a masterpiece, but its constituent elements are certainly quite commendable.
-From Jake Gyllenhaal’s sensitive, brave-hearted performance, to the supporting cast, and the well developed story, “Stronger” is a handsomely made movie that while emotional and inspirational is not fake in any sense.
+From Jake Gyllenhaal’s sensitive, brave-hearted performance, to the supporting cast, and the well-developed story, “Stronger” is a handsomely made movie that while emotional and inspirational is not fake in any sense.
 It is not a made for TV sappy affair but a film whose heart is real.
 And it will definitely have its audiences inspired to learn that the will to live can withstand even the most malevolent times.